flytbase/apidoc/source/includes/parameter/param_set.md

 ###Description:
-This API sends local position setpoint command to the autopilot.
-Additionally, you can send yaw setpoint (yaw_valid flag must be set true) to the vehicle as well.
-Some abstract features have been added, such as tolerance/acceptance-radius, synchronous/asynchronous mode, sending setpoints relative to current position (relative flag must be set true), sending setpoints relative to current body frame (body_frame flag must be set true).
-This command commands the vehicle to go to a specified location and hover.
-It overrides any previous mission being carried out and starts hovering.
+This API sets the value of a desired parameter

 ###Parameters:

-    Following parameters are applicable for onboard C++ and Python scripts.
-Scroll down for their counterparts in RESTful, Websocket, ROS.
+    Following parameters are applicable in RESTful, Websocket, ROS.
 However the description of these parameters applies to all platforms.

     Arguments:

     Argument | Type | Description
     -------------- | -------------- | --------------
-    x, y, z | float | Position Setpoint in NED-Frame (in body-frame if body_frame=true) yaw | float | Yaw Setpoint in radians yaw_valid | bool | Must be set to true, if yaw tolerance | float | Acceptance radius in meters, default value=1.0m relative | bool | If true, position setpoints relative to current position is sent async | bool | If true, asynchronous mode is set body_frame | bool | If true, position setpoints are relative with respect to body frame
+    param_id | string | Name of the parameter to be updated param_value | string | Value of the parameter to be set.

     Output: